 Issue 10.
 "Deferred" ATL13 Products

-Several of the Table 5.3 Output Products scheduled for future release are labeled "deferred".
-The deferred output is either populated with an "invalid" placeholder, or is not provided.
+Several of the ATL13 Table 5.3 Output Products scheduled for future release are labeled "deferred" and are also not available in ATL22.
+The deferred output is either populated with an "invalid" placeholder or is not provided.